Roxanne2904/VietteRoxanne_12_23122020/README.md

 * if dependencies are not installed do ```yarn```,
 * Then ```yarn dev``` or ```npm start``` to run the micro Api.
 * Be on port 3000.
-* have a look on endpoints of the Api --->[SportSee API-Documentation-](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard#4-endpoints).
+* have a look on endpoints of the Api ---> [SportSee API-Documentation-](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard#4-endpoints) <---
 ### 2. Launching the Application:
 * ```cd ../``` to come back in FrontEnd-SportSee folder.
 * if dependencies are not installed do ```yarn```,